9 a.m. today – Jesus is nailed to the cross.

-3 p.m. today – Jesus takes His last breath after saying, “It is finished.”
+3 p.m. today – Jesus is takes His last breath after saying, “It is finished.”

-This year I participated in my first Lent study with an amazing group of ladies using Journey to the Cross by Paul David Tripp.
+This year I participated in my first Lent study.
+I am traveling through Journey to the Cross by Paul David Tripp with a group of amazing ladies.
 I have been so blessed by maintaining focus on the events of this weekend for the 40 days leading up to Easter morning.

 On Day Day 31 of Tripp’s book, Colossians 2:14 jumped out at me.